beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 ## <a name="intro"></a>Intro

 In the Similarity tool you can watch a media resource, explore and navigate the content using visual and audio keyframes, and discover related keyframes from other media resoures.
-The tool enables researches to
+The tool enables researches to browse a part of the archive in a way that is complementary to the structured search offered in the Search tool.
+This may expose relationships that are not apparent from the metadata, emerging from the visual and audio domain.

 ![Similarity tool](/uploads/similarity-tool1.jpg)